 By Rick Steves

 Stepping off the boat in Tallinn, Estonia — a short ferry ride from Helsinki (and an overnight sailing from Stockholm, or an easy flight from anywhere in Europe) — you'll likely feel as if you've nevertheless traveled a great cultural distance from Scandinavia.
-Located about an equal distance from Stockholm and St. Petersburg, Tallinn's culture is both Nordic- and Russian-influenced, and a rewarding detour for those who want to spice up their Scandinavian travels with a Baltic twist.
+Located about an equal distance from Stockholm and St. Petersburg, Tallinn's culture is both Nordic- and Russian-influenced, and a visit here is a fun peek into a proudly unique and resilient nation.

 Town Hall Square, the focal point of the Old Town, has been a marketplace through the centuries, and still flaunts a cancan of fine old buildings.
 Once, it held criminals chained to pillories for public humiliation and knights showing off in chivalrous tournaments; today it's full of Scandinavians and Russians savoring cheap beer, children singing on the bandstand, and cruise-ship groups following the numbered paddles carried high by their well-scrubbed local guides.

-Day-trippers can enjoy a nice restaurant in the Old Town for lunch, then spend the afternoon shopping and browsing, or heading to one of the city's worthwhile outlying sights: an ambitious nautical-aviation-military museum called Seaplane Harbor, the Rotermann Quarter for its cutting-edge architecture, the Estonian Open-Air Museum for folk culture, or Kumu Art Museum for Estonian art and a walk in nearby Kadriorg Park.
+Efficient day-trippers can see all this with time to enjoy a nice lunch in the Old Town, and spend the afternoon either browsing its shops, or heading to one of the city's worthwhile outlying sights: an ambitious nautical-aviation-military museum called Seaplane Harbor, the Rotermann Quarter for its cutting-edge architecture, the Estonian Open-Air Museum for folk culture, or Kumu Art Museum for Estonian art and a walk in nearby Kadriorg Park.

 Those who spend the night, however, are rewarded with the opton of touring the Old Town early or late, when it's much less crowded.
 Mid-day is a perfect time to explore some of the sights and more colorful slices of life outside the Old Town walls.

+A visit here is logistically easy, with none of the infrastructure hassles you might expect from a post-Soviet city.
+And nowadays, most Estonians can speak English.
 Of course, no one expects visitors to arrive having mastered Estonian (a language that's similar to Finnish and equally difficult) — only a million people speak it worldwide.
-But even just on a one-day visit at least two words are certainly worth learning: "Tänan" (TAH-nahn; "Thank you")…and "Terviseks!"
-(TEHR-vee-sehks; "Cheers!").
+But even just on a one-day visit at least two words are certainly worth learning: Tänan (TAH-nahn) — "Thank you"…and Terviseks!
+(TEHR-vee-sehks): "Cheers!"